Pointwise regularity and irregularity of energy densities on $N$-dimensional Sierpinski gaskets: Framework and statement of main theorems

 The first main result in this paper is stated as follows. \begin{thm} Let $h\in \cH$ be a nonconstant function.
-Then, there exists a Borel subset $A$ of $K$ such that $\nu(K\setminus A)=0$ and an arbitrary $\nu$-modification of the Radon--Nikodym derivative $\dd\nu_h/\dd \nu$ is discontinuous at every point of $A$. \end{thm} In order to discuss the continuity of the Radon--Nikodym derivative $\dd\nu_h/\dd \nu$ in a restricted sense, we give the following preliminary lemma. \begin{lem} Let $h\in\cH$, $w\in W_*$, $i\in S$, and $j\in S$.
-Then,
+Then, there exists a Borel subset $\hat K$ of $K$ such that $\nu(K\setminus \hat K)=0$ and every Borel $\nu$-version of the Radon--Nikodym derivative $\dd\nu_h/\dd \nu$ is discontinuous at every point of $\hat K$. \end{thm}